Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite eight times over their past 10 games and won each of those contests.
+- The Astros have played as the favorite in nine of their past 10 games and have gone 8-1 in those contests.

-- When it comes to hitting the over, the Astros and their opponents are 3-7-0 in their last 10 games with a total.
+- The Astros have not covered in any of their last three games with a spread.

 Astros Betting Records & Stats

-- The Astros have won 17 of the 31 games they were favored on the moneyline this season (54.8%).
+- The Astros have won 19 of the 34 games they were the moneyline favorite this season (55.9%).

-- Houston has never played a game this season with moneyline odds of -350 or shorter.
+- Houston has a 2-1 record (winning 66.7% of its games) when playing as moneyline favorites of -275 or shorter.

-- Based on this contest's moneyline, the Astros have an implied win probability of 77.8%.
+- The Astros have a 73.3% chance to win this contest based on the moneyline's implied probability.

-- In the 45 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 22 times (22-22-1).
+- Houston has had an over/under set by oddsmakers 49 times, and have combined with opponents to go over the total in 23 of those games (23-25-1).

-- The Astros have had a spread set for only one game this season, and they did not cover.
+- The Astros have not covered a run line this season, going 0-3-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.